jpoechill/CallForCode/README.md

         - Application status
             - FEMA Number
         - Organizations survivor is working with
-        - Organizations survivor is referred to by UW
+        - Organizations survivor is referred to by main org
         - Gift card information
             - Card Number
             - Card amount